-Builds on foundational courses, introduction to healthcare industry-specific learnings and contemporary thinking in the industry
+Builds on foundational courses and introduces participants to healthcare industry-specific learnings, and contemporary thinking in the industry

-Applied Learning Project (ALP) for cross-functional experiential learning where participants deploy classroom knowledge to solve business problems
+The Action Learning Project (ALP) provides cross-functional interactive learning where participants deploy classroom learning in solving an ongoing business problem or challenge.

 Cutting across the programme, LEADER CONNECT exposes participants to senior leaders and policymakers from the industry through Catalyst, distinguished speaker lectures, ISB HealthScape conference, panel discussions and webinars.